Monitoring interactive map

 Charter fishing boat operators are required to complete daily logbooks.
 They provide information on species, weight and number of fish taken, number of fishers on board and the catch location.

-For quota managed fisheries, fishers are required to phone report the number of fish caught using the Automatic Interactive Voice Response (AIVR) phone system or the commercial fishing app Qld eFisher while at sea.
+For quota managed fisheries, fishers are required to report the number of fish caught using either the Automated Interactive Voice Response (AIVR) phone system or the commercial fishing app Qld eFisher while at sea.
 Accurate weights are provided after landing and this is deducted from the quota account.
-A mobile app will be developed for smart phone to make it easier to provide quota information.

 These surveys record the fishing activities of recreational fishers across the state for a period of 12 months through telephone interviews and logbook records.
 The latest survey in 2019/20 collected information on more than 4,700 fishing events covering more than 150 species groups.
 Data from this program provides estimates of recreational fishing participation, effort, and species harvest amounts at regional and state-wide scales.
 The most recent survey also provided data on expenditure.

 surveys (spanner crab)